-University College is the professional and continuing education division of Arts & Sciences and offers a wide range of courses, including online formats, in a variety of academic departments and interdisciplinary and professional areas of study.
-Part-time and full-time study in undergraduate degree programs, graduate degree programs, and certificate programs is available.
-University College operates the Summer School for both day and evening students, including a range of credit programs and noncredit institutes for high school and middle school students.
+University College is the professional and continuing education division of Arts & Sciences.
+The division offers a wide range of courses, including online formats, in a variety of academic departments and interdisciplinary and professional areas of study.
+Part-time and full-time study in undergraduate degree programs, graduate degree programs, and certificate programs are available.
+University College also operates the Summer School for both day and evening students, including a range of credit programs and noncredit institutes for high school and middle school students.
 University College provides career workshops for adult learners, and it is home to the Lifelong Learning Institute for senior citizens.
 University College sponsors special lecture series such as the Master of Liberal Arts (MLA) Saturday Lecture Series and Science Saturdays, co-sponsored with the Department of Physics.
-For more information, visit our website.
+For more information, visit the University College website.

 The admissions policies and procedures of University College reflect the special circumstances of part-time, adult students and vary by academic program.
 Students seeking admission to an undergraduate degree or certificate program should meet with an academic adviser in University College to discuss goals prior to submitting an application for admission.
 Formal admission is required of all students seeking an undergraduate degree or certificate in University College.